Price of Anarchy for Greedy Auctions: Combining Mechanisms

-Consider the following instance of the CA problem.
+Our instance of the CA problem is the following.
 We have $n = m \geq 2$, say with $M = \{a_1, \dotsc, a_m\}$.
 Choose $\eps > 0$ arbitrarily small.
 For each $i$, the private type of agent $i$, $\typei$, is the pointwise maximum of two single-minded valuation functions: one for set $\{a_i\}$ at value $1$, and the other for set $M$ at value $1 + \eps$.
 An optimal allocation profile for $\types$ would assign $\{a_i\}$ to each agent $i$, for a total welfare of $m$.